Second Opinions About Chronic Pain Treatment

 “The doctor said to get used to wearing the brace, because I’d never be without it, for the rest of my life” – Roger

 “I was devastated when they told me I’d have the choice between a walker and a cane” – Vicki

 “They recommended surgery, but then I went to Dr. Curt Draeger because I wanted to avoid surgery and the 6-month rehab” – Megan

-So many patients have found Integrated Pain Solutions after being told by other doctors that nothing else could be done for them, that painful surgery was their only option, or that they were simply out of options all together.
+So many patients have found Integrated Pain Solutions after being told by other doctors that nothing else could be done for them, that painful surgery was their only option for joint pain relief, or that they were simply out of options all together.
 But today, Roger walks without a brace, Vicki no longer uses a cane, and Megan did not need to endure the painful recovery and rehab from hip surgery.
-These patients are living better because they sought a second opinion.
+These patients are living better lives because they sought a second opinion.

 3 Reasons to Get A Second Opinion:

-1) Confirm the Diagnosis – a 2011 study revealed that 47% of physicians surveyed have found diagnostic errors occurring in their practice at least monthly.
-The same study found that 64% of the doctors said that up to ten percent of the misdiagnosis have directly resulted in patient harm(1).
+1) Confirm the Diagnosis – a 2011 study revealed that 47 percent of physicians surveyed have found diagnostic errors occurring in their practice at least monthly.
+The same study found that 64 percent of the doctors said that up to 10 percent of the misdiagnosis have directly resulted in patient harm(1).

 Diagnosing a medical condition is part art and part science.
 It’s not as simple as inputting the symptoms into a computer to get the correct answer.
 There’s an art to asking the right questions and then using experience and judgment to determine the proper diagnosis.
 But even then, there are times when the best doctors can look at the same medical file and diagnose two different conditions, with two very different courses of treatment.

 Before you begin a care plan, you need to feel confident that you’ve gotten a correct diagnosis.